scoutforpets/bookshelf-jsonapi-params/README.md

 `options`    | Description
 :------------- | :-------------
 filter _object_  | Filters a result set based specific field.
-Example: `/pets?filter[name]=max` would only return pets named max. fields _object_   | Limits the fields returned as part of the record.
+Example: `/pets?filter[name]=max` would only return pets named max. filterType _object_  | Filters a result set based specific field and specified type.
+Example: `/pets?filterType[like][pet]=ax` would only return pets that have "ax" in their name.
+The supported types are "like", "not", "lt", "lte", "gt", and "gte".
+Both "like" and "not" support multiple values by comma separation.
+NOTE: This is not supported by JSON API spec. fields _object_   | Limits the fields returned as part of the record.
 Example: `/pets?fields[pets]=name` would return pet records with only the name field rather than every field. include _array_  | Returns relationships as part of the payload.
 Example: `/pets?include=owner` would return the pet record in addition to the full record of its owner. _Note:_ you may override an `include` parameter with your own Knex function rather than just a string representing the relationship name. page _object/false_  | Paginates the result set.
 Example: `/pets?page[limit]=25&page[offset]=0` would return the first 25 records.
 If you've passed default pagination parameters to the plugin, but would like to disable paging on a specific call, just set `page` to `false`.